Tamar Braxton: 2014–2019: Calling All Lovers, Dancing with the Stars and Bluebird of Happiness

 In October 2015, the group The Braxtons, including all five Braxton sisters, released a holiday album titled Braxton Family Christmas.
 On November 21, Braxton Family Christmas debuted at number 27 on the US Billboard R&B/Hip-Hop Albums, number 10 on the US R&B Chart and number 12 on US Top Holiday Albums on November 21, 2015.
-The album charted at number 4 on the US Heatseekers Albums on December 12, 2015.
-On December 7, 2015, Braxton received one Grammy nomination for "If I Don't Have You" at the 58th Annual Grammy Awards; Best R&B Performance from her latest album titled Calling All Lovers.
+The album charted at number 4 on the US Heatseekers Albums on December 12.
+On December 7, 2015, Braxton received one Grammy nomination for "If I Don't Have You" at the 58th Annual Grammy Awards: Best R&B Performance from her latest album titled Calling All Lovers.

 In May 2016, Braxton departed from The Real.
 The following month, it was announced on The Steve Harvey Morning Show that Steve Harvey had signed Braxton to produce her own talk show and television series with East 112th Street Productions.
 In April 2017, it was announced that Braxton left Epic Records to sign with Entertainment One for a $1 million deal with the label.
-On April 27, 2017, Braxton released "My Man" from her fifth album, Bluebird of Happiness.
+On April 27, Braxton released "My Man" from her fifth album, Bluebird of Happiness.
 The song peaked at number three on the US Adult R&B Songs Billboard.
 Bluebird of Happiness was released on September 29, 2017, through Logan Land Records and Entertainment One, with "Blind" released as its second single.
 The album reached the top of the Billboard independent chart.

-On March 23, 2018, Braxton and sister Towanda guest starred on their sister Toni's music video "Long as I Live".
-In the same year, she appeared on Hip Hop Squares.
-On March 28, 2018, Braxton was featured on the Todrick Hall title "National Anthem", from his album Forbidden.
+On March 23, 2018, Braxton and sister, Towanda, guest-starred in their sister Toni's music video "Long as I Live".
+In the same year, Braxton appeared on Hip Hop Squares.
+On March 28, 2018, Braxton was featured on Todrick Hall's song "National Anthem", from his album Forbidden.
 That same year, Braxton co-starred in the stage play Redemption of a Dogg opposite Snoop Dogg.
 In Parallel, she was featured on the song "Lions And Tigers And Bears", from the Todrick Hall musical Straight Outta Oz.

-2019–2022: Television ventures

 In 2019, Braxton appeared as a contestant in the second season of the American reality television series Celebrity Big Brother.
-The show premiered on CBS on January 21, 2019 and concluded on February 13, 2019.
-She went on to win the competition and become the first African-American person to win a season of Big Brother in the United States.
-In Big Brother tradition, Braxton appeared on the American television soap opera The Bold and the Beautiful, portraying a character named Chef Chambre.
-She taped her episode on February 20, 2019.
-The episode aired on Friday, March 29, 2019.
+The show premiered on CBS on January 21, 2019, and concluded on February 13, 2019.
+Braxton won the competition, becoming the first African-American person to win a season of Big Brother in the United States.
+In Big Brother tradition, she appeared on the American television soap opera The Bold and the Beautiful, portraying a character named Chef Chambre.
+Braxton taped her episode on February 20, 2019, and it aired on March 29, 2019.